macen648/dchc/README.md

-# dch
+# dchc

-Command line tool for generating Discord bots using the dcHandler command handler frame work.
+Command line tool for running bot templates and generating Discord bots using the dcHandler command handler frame work.

 ## macen <3